Pregnancy test: History

 Records of attempts at pregnancy testing have been found as far back as the ancient Greek and ancient Egyptian cultures.
 The ancient Egyptians watered bags of wheat and barley with the urine of a possibly pregnant woman.
 Germination indicated pregnancy.
 The type of grain that sprouted was taken as an indicator of the fetus's sex.
 Hippocrates suggested that a woman who had missed her period should drink a solution of honey in water at bedtime: resulting abdominal distention and cramps would indicate the presence of a pregnancy.
 Avicenna and many physicians after him in the Middle Ages performed uroscopy, a nonscientific method to evaluate urine.

 Selmar Aschheim and Bernhard Zondek introduced testing based on the presence of human chorionic gonadotropin (hCG) in 1928.
 Early studies of hCG had concluded that it was produced by the pituitary gland.
 In the 1930s, Doctor Georgeanna Jones discovered that hCG was produced not by the pituitary gland, but by the placenta.
 This discovery was important in relying on hCG as an early marker of pregnancy.
 In the Aschheim and Zondek test, an infantile female mouse was injected subcutaneously with urine of the woman to be tested, and the mouse later was killed and dissected.
 Presence of ovulation indicated that the urine contained hCG and meant that the subject was pregnant.
 A similar test was developed using immature rabbits.
-Here, too, killing the animal to check her ovaries was necessary.

 At the beginning of the 1930s, Hillel Shapiro and Harry Zwarenstein, who were researchers at the University of Cape Town, discovered that if urine from a pregnant woman was injected into the South African Xenopus frog and the frog ovulated, this indicated that the subject was pregnant.
 This test, known as the frog test, was used throughout the world from the 1930s to 1960s, with Xenopus frogs being exported in great numbers.
-Shapiro's advisor, Lancelot Hogben, claimed to have developed the pregnancy test himself, but refuted by both Shapiro and Zwarenstein in a letter to the British Medical Journal.
+Shapiro's advisor, Lancelot Hogben, claimed to have developed the pregnancy test himself, but this was refuted by both Shapiro and Zwarenstein in a letter to the British Medical Journal.
 A later article, independently authored, granted Hogben credit for the principle of using Xenopus to determine gonadotropin levels in a pregnant woman's urine, but not for its usage as a functional pregnancy test.